PhilomenaMusili/HTML-CSS-Projects/City Skyline/README.md

 ## Credits

-The city skyline code was created by [PhilomenaMusili].
+The city skyline code was created by PhilomenaMusili.
 It is provided under the [MIT License](LICENSE).

 Enjoy creating your own city skyline!